 Airi Miyata is from Osaka, Japan and she began her dance training at the age of 3 at Tamaki Ballet School and the Soda Ballet School.
 At the age of sixteen she moved to Canada to further her training at the Victoria Academy of Ballet, continuing on to graduate from the Post Secondary Bridge Program in 2017.
 Airi was ranked top 12 in the Senior Level Contemporary category at the 2015 YAGP Seattle regionals, and in 2016 she received top 12 ranking in both the Senior Level Classical and Contemporary categories.
 She also participated in the Ensemble category at YAGP, her group taking first place at the Seattle YAGP competition in both 2016 and 2017.

 Elianna Langley began dancing at Sky Valley Dance at age three.
 She has trained in various dance styles over the years including ballet, tap, musical theater, contemporary, African, lyrical, and modern.
 At age eleven she was invited to dance as a student guest in the Katy Hagelin Dance Project’s modern production of George McDonald’s Phantasties in the role of a woodland fairy.
 Most recently, Elianna has been dancing at Duvall Performing Arts in their Performance Division, and has enjoyed performing in various roles in their productions and teaching the younger dancers.
-Elianna attended the Olympic Ballet School’s recent summer intensive and is very excited to begin dancing with Olympic Ballet Theatre.
+Elianna participated in Olympic Ballet School’s summer intensive in 2017, completed Olympic Ballet Theatre’s Trainee Program, and is now a company dancer with Olympic Ballet Theatre.

-Carlos Narvaez began his ballet training, at age eighteen, at The Academy of Ballet San Francisco under Richard Gibson and Zory Karah.
+Carlos Narvaez began his ballet training at age eighteen, at The Academy of Ballet San Francisco under Richard Gibson and Zory Karah.
 There, he danced with the school’s nonprofit company, Chamberdance SF, performing works by Richard Gibson, Joshua Trader, Elizabeth Gravelle, and Mary Ellen Hunt, including excerpts from The Nutcracker, Por Vos Muero, Raymonda, Les Patineurs, and Etudes.
 In addition, Carlos has also participated in ProDanza’s summer intensives in Cuba, under Laura Alonso.
 He has danced professionally with Peninsula Ballet Theatre, Bay Pointe Ballet, and guests with San Francisco Bay Area ballet schools.
-This is Carlos’s first season with Olympic Ballet Theatre, and is excited to be here.allet School’s recent summer intensive and is very excited to begin dancing with Olympic Ballet Theatre.
+This is Carlos’s second season with Olympic Ballet Theatre.

 During Olympic Ballet Theatre’s performance season, approximately 20 weeks per year, OBT offers company morning classes open to professional and pre-professional dancers.
-Morning classes take place 10:30am–12pm, Tuesday through Friday & 11:15-12:45, Saturday at the Olympic Ballet studios in Edmonds.
+Morning classes take place 10:30–12:00pm Tuesday through Friday & 11:15am–12:45pm Saturday at the Olympic Ballet studios in Edmonds.

 Next session of classes: